 - a.
-For the purposes of sick leave, "aggregate employment" means: - i. all full and part-time employment as a teacher or principal in any state or state-integrated school; - ii. any employment recognised under clause 5.2.2 below; plus - iii. all short-term relief worked in any state or state-integrated school on the basis that every 190 days or 950 hours equals one year of employment. - be the balance that applied on their last day of employment plus any additional entitlement that may be credited under clause 5.2.2 below.
+For the purposes of sick leave, "aggregate employment" means: - i. all full and part-time employment as a teacher or principal in any state or state-integrated school; and - ii. any employment recognised under clause 5.2.2 below; plus - iii. all short-term relief worked in any state or state-integrated school on the basis that every 190 days or 950 hours equals one year of employment. - b.
+The amount of sick leave available to a teacher returning to teaching following a break in employment will be the balance that applied on their last day of employment plus any additional entitlement that may be credited under clause 5.2.2 below.
 Any part-year employment completed prior to the break in employment will be counted towards the timing of their next entitlement after return to employment.
 Further entitlements will be granted when the teacher reaches the next entitlement threshold as outlined in clause 5.1.1a above, or, from 28 January 2024, in clause 5.1.2a.